 Included Fees vs. a La Carte Fees

-One benefit of living at a MacIntosh senior living community, if your loved one chooses to go that route, is that our communities are all-inclusive.
-All services are included in the monthly fee, including:
+One benefit of living at a MacIntosh senior living community is that our communities are all-inclusive.
+The following services are included in the monthly fee:

 - Weekly linen services